 Assessment and Thesis

-First semester assessment is made by written and oral assignments and exams.
+First semester assessment is made on the basis of written and oral assignments and exams.

 Only successful students are allowed to proceed to second semester courses.

-During the second semester, students will attend further specialised courses for which they will be assessed according to the hosting university's practices.
+During the second semester, students will attend further specialised courses the assessment of which will be based on the practices of the hosting universities.

 The Master's thesis is assessed with regard to both the written work and the oral defence.

 The thesis consists of an academic piece of work, between 20.000 and 30.000 words, written individually and independently by the student under the supervision of the E.MA Director or another expert academic of the second semester university.

 The thesis shall be written in English.
 However, students may write the thesis in French upon prior approval of the E.MA Director of the second semester University.